luke67893/atlasDB/README.md

 ### Preinstall

 - Python (w/ pip)
-- Webbrowser
-- XAMPP (MySQL-Server)

-### Install
+### Install testing environment

 - `pip install Django==2.0.2`
-- Install a MySQL-Connector for Python/ Django
+- Install a DB connector for Django
+- Clone this project
-- Create MySQL-Database named `atlas_db`
+- Create superuser (and users)
+- Adjust database connector in `settings.py`
-- Open a console window in `/atlasDB/` and execute `python manage.py makemigrations` to evaluate the data structure of the database
+- Open a console window in `/atlasDB/` and execute `python manage.py makemigrations` and `python manage.py migrate` to migrate data structure to the database
-- Type `python manage.py migrate` to import the structure into your database
+- Adjust help site in `templates/userinterface/help.html` and impressum under `templates/userinterface/impressum.html`
+- Adjust bottom line watermark (YOUR COMPANY NAME) in `main_temlate.html`
+- Add your custom favicon in `/atlasDB/userinterface/static/userinterface`
 - To run the server type `python manage.py runserver`

+Have fun adjusting your own version

---> This is just for testing but should give you a proper overview
+--> **This is just for testing but should give you a proper overview**

 ~